(A chapter of Akayama DanJay.)

 Because the torn Zephyr had no left side, red subterranean rocks rushed upward as Akayama descended.
 An eyeball bigger than a grapefruit opened on the rock wall and slid down alongside her, keeping watch.
 Akayama spun her chair to watch it back.
 “Hisashiburi,” she said.
 “Kill me already!”

-Akayama’s heart dropped.
+Akayama’s heart kept dropping.
 “The twenty million who settled too close to the galaxy’s edge?
 Some brought their children?
 Some children brought their pets?
 You killed them all?”
-She’d hoped this was the case, considering it preferable to merging with the Hurricane’s pilots, but hearing it still broke her.
+She’d hoped this was the case, considering it preferable to having one’s mind merged with the Hurricane’s pilots, but hearing it still broke her.

 “You say it like I’m in the wrong, here.
 It’s not my fault they weren’t worth keeping.
 Bad genetics, bad brains, bad everything!
-I’m incorporating their mass into something actually valuable: me!
+Now their mass gets to be part of something actually valuable: me!
 They should be glad.
 If I’d decided to punish them for their worthlessness, I could’ve turned them into eternally suffering tooth-balls instead.
 Besides, I kept parts of the animals—it was more than pets, some of them brought whole zoos!
 It’s cold in space and I thought fur, feathers, or scales might help—but no, the critters were useless, too.
 Although I do appreciate these tentacles.”

 Red tentacles protruded from the walls and wrapped around her Zephyr-half, steaming hot.
 If the Hurricane felt cold in this blazing heat, no number of layers could ever warm it.
 Akayama wiped sweat from her face, unsure where her tears began.
 “Those poor creatures.”

 “Don’t worry.
 They’re safe inside me forever and ever, just like you’ll be, too.”
 The mouth bared its rows of teeth.
-“You should be glad I’m so welcoming after how you treated me.
+“You should be thankful I’m so welcoming, after how you treated me.
 What did you do?“

 “I did everything.”
 Akayama’s guilt burned worse than the excruciating heat.
 “I built the Hurricane.
 I failed to prevent its launch.
 The fiery fate of the universe is my fault.”

 “I know, I know.
 I mean, what did you do just recently?”
 The eyeball squinted at her.
 She’d never smelled an eyeball before, but this one reeked like pungent salt-water.
 “When I smacked you from the sky, you transmitted data!
-I was about to divide into a million copies and now I can’t.”
+I was about to make some miniatures of myself, and now I can’t.”

 Akayama put a hand over her heart.
 “My virus affected you.
 Humanity might have a chance.”

 “I am humanity.
 When you’re employed as part of me, we’ll undo your mistake together.
-I worked hard to collect all this mass, and I deserve to multiply.”
+I worked hard to collect all this mass, and I deserve to multiply.
+My tiny copies will earn their existence by working for once.”

-“You misinterpret my intent,” said Akayama.
+This insight into the Hurricane’s reproductive cycle disturbed Akayama.
+Enslaving literal copies of oneself seemed unfathomable.
+“You misinterpret my intent,” she said.
 “That virus proves there’s hope to salvage the pilots of the Hurricane.”

 “Salvage?
 Pfft.”
 The mouth blew a raspberry which speckled her with globs of spit.
-“I am my pilots, safely fused into eternal form.
+“My pilots are safely fused into my eternal form.
 You know better than anyone that my duty is to humanity’s preservation.”

 “But you killed all those people.
 Men, women, children.”